maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

     out = relu(linear_layer(pool_x))  # bs, 1
     return out
 </code></pre>

+By using average pooling we would be weighting each word in the sentence equally - attention will explicitly learn the weighting for each word via the probability distribution $a$ as previously discussed.

 Note: what we are calling `att_x` can be thought of as a context vector.
 As we are doing sentiment analysis we have a single context vector for each mini-batch example but in the original paper (cited above) on machine translation they output a context vector for each of words in the decoder sentence.